tackvector/nvim/README.md

 This config is half-baked.
 There's always something in here that I want to improve upon.
 If you use it or any of its parts, please be aware of that first.
 If you have any questions, comments, concerns, or suggestions for me, I would love if you shared them with me!
 Any help with this process is greatly appreciated!

-That being said, here's a list of things that need improvement:
+That being said, here's a list of things that need improvement, followed by more information about the config:

 ## TODO:
     - [ ] research broken keymaps (can be found and tested in ../emaget/keymaps.lua)